Mekino05/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-write a function that adds two integers and returns the result
+write a function that computes a to the power of b and return the value